Wal-Mart - Grocery Wars Coming To A Town Near You

 Their Price/Earnings to Growth (NYSE:PEG) ratio is negative; there are only two possibilities for a negative PEG based on the widely accepted formula shown below: 1) the P/E ratio is negative or 2) the earnings growth is negative.
 The PEG compares the stock's price-to-earnings (P/E) ratio divided by the growth rate of its earnings and generally provides a more complete picture than the P/E ratio alone.

 If you have a negative PEG, a negative P/E is the worst of the two possibilities.
-Fortunately for Walmart investors, the P/E ratio is not negative.
+Fortunately for Wal-Mart investors, the P/E ratio is not negative.
 Rather, earnings growth is negative.
 While one does not want negative earnings growth, it happens from time to time.
 The key is to watch this to ensure that it is just a temporary blip and not a longer term issue.

 Insider Activity